November 15, 2024

 Warburton, circa 1908

 Warburton had been founded in the 1860s during the gold rush, and at its peak had been home to a few thousand prospectors.
-But the gold ran out fairly quickly, the prospectors moved on, and the town shrunk to a small supply hub, servicing the timber industry that worked the local forests.
+But the gold ran out fairly quickly, the prospectors moved on, and the town shrunk to a small hub, servicing the timber industry that worked the local forests.

 View from the summit of Mount Donna Buang, present day